AlfishSoftware/godot-files-vscode/README.md

 - VSCode is not recognizing "embeddedLanguages" properly for some reason (bug?), so things like toggling comments, snippets, etc. won't consider the embedded language's context

+Target is mostly Godot 3 for now (some Godot 4 features may be supported, but not actively tested).

 ## Support

 ❤️ If you think this is useful and want to contribute, check [alfish.itch.io].